saikojosh/Deep-Iterate/README.md

 Iterate through multidimensional arrays and arrays nested in objects e.g. "days.workLog.jobs" where `days` and `jobs` are arrays and `workLog` is a nested object.

 ## Caution!
-Iterating over a multidimensional array can be slow and will block your application from doing any other processing whilst it's running.
+Iterating over a multidimensional array is synchronous, can be slow, and will block your application from doing any other processing whilst it's running.
 Please use sparingly.

 ## Quick Start
 Here's a simple example to get you started: